 This flexibility does not exclude the possibility of maintaining shorter sprints and regular deliveries, thus ensuring an iterative pace for the development team.

-Moving on to scale, to align a company with its strategic or vital projects, we strongly recommend choosing the rhythm of the quarter The Sun offers us a quarterly rhythm for the seasons, the financers offer us a quarterly rhythm for financial publications, why not subscribe to a natural rhythm for the build, for the projects?
+When moving to scale, to align a company with its strategic or vital projects, we strongly recommend choosing the pace of the quarter.
+The Sun offers us a quarterly rhythm for the seasons, the financers offer us a quarterly rhythm for financial publications, why not follow a natural rhythm for building, for projects?

 The large-scale project management practice that is PI Planning has many advantages — whether for teams that follow the agile manifesto to the letter or not.